 The soft tissues of the body include the muscles, tendons (bands of fiber that connect muscles to bones), fat, blood vessels, lymph vessels, nerves, and tissues around joints.
-Adult soft tissue sarcomas can form almost anywhere in the body, but are most common in the legs, abdomen, arms, and trunk.
+Adult soft tissue sarcomas can form almost anywhere in the body, but are most common in the head, neck, arms, legs, trunk, and abdomen.

 There are many types of soft tissue sarcoma.
 The cells of each type of sarcoma look different under a microscope, based on the type of soft tissue in which the cancer began.

 See the following PDQ summaries for more information on soft tissue sarcomas:

 - Ewing Sarcoma Family of Tumors Treatment

 Having certain inherited disorders can increase the risk of adult soft tissue sarcoma.